 Merit-based scholarships are four year subsidies and include the following:

-To be eligible, a student must present a cumulative GPA of 3.0 and have a parent or grandparent who earned a degree from Westminster College.
+To be eligible, a student must present a minimum GPA of 3.0 and have a parent or grandparent who earned a degree from Westminster College.
+Eligible students should indicate the names of their family members who graduated from Westminster on their applications for admission to the college.

 * Recipients are required to maintain a 3.0 cumulative grade point average (GPA) during their studies at Westminster College to have their award renewed each year.

-Notes: In instances where a candidate qualifies for more than one scholarship, the student will receive the largest scholarship for which s/he qualifies.
+Notes: In instances where a candidate qualifies for more than one scholarship, the student will receive the largest scholarship for which he or she qualifies.
 Any consideration for scholarship adjustment will be based upon scores and grades received by the end of February.

 Many Westminster College students receive scholarships from various outside resources.
 Many of these scholarships are applied for as early as February or March and are awarded for the next academic year.
 The Guidance Office at your high school is an excellent source for obtaining these types of scholarships that may be local to your area.